Eczema – Diagnosis, Symptoms, and Treatment

 Eczema is caused by multiple factors such as genetic mutations, skin barrier dysfunction, and abnormalities in immune function.
 It is still unclear whether skin inflammation is initiated by abnormalities in the skin barrier or whether it is due to an abnormal immune response.

 Major risk factors include family history of atopy - this refers to the presence of eczema, asthma, and allergic rhinitis.
 About 70% of patients have family members affected with atopy.
 Genetic mutations such as loss-of-function of the filaggrin gene is also implicated in the pathogenesis of the disease.
-Individuals exposed to early day care and pets early in life may have a lower risk of developing eczema.
+Individuals exposed to day care and pets early in life may have a lower risk of developing eczema.

 How Common is Eczema?